 Purpose of Program: The Fulbright-Hays DDRA Fellowship Program provides opportunities to doctoral candidates to engage in full-time dissertation research abroad in modern foreign languages and area studies.
 The program is designed to contribute to the development and improvement of the study of modern foreign languages and area studies in the United States.

-Priorities: This notice contains one absolute priority, three competitive preference priorities, and one invitational priority, which are described in the following paragraphs.
+Priorities: This notice contains one absolute priority, three competitive preference priorities, and one invitational priority.
 In accordance with 34 CFR 75.105(b)(2)(ii), the absolute and competitive preference priorities are from the regulations for this program (34 CFR 662.21(d)).

-Absolute Priority: For FY 2014, this priority is an absolute priority.
+Absolute Priority: For FY 2015, this priority is an absolute priority.
 Under 34 CFR 75.105(c)(3), we consider only applications that meet this priority.